PRANEESHKNK/task_1/README.md

 This repository contains a basic Exploratory Data Analysis (EDA) on population data of Indian cities using Python libraries like pandas, matplotlib, and seaborn.

 # 📁 Files
-cities_population_analysis.ipynb: Jupyter Notebook with code to visualize:
+task_1.ipynb : Jupyter Notebook with code to visualize:

 Male population distribution